 Liabilities for loss contingencies, arising from claims, assessments, litigation, fines, and penalties and other sources are recorded when it is probable that a liability has been incurred and the amount of the assessment can be reasonably estimated.
-Our contingent liabilities as at December 31, 2015 are as follows:
+These were nil as at December 31, 2016.